uhop/dotfiles/README.md

 When running `tmux` for the first time, install plugins by pressing <kbd>Prefix</kbd>+<kbd>I</kbd>.
 To update plugins, press <kbd>Prefix</kbd>+<kbd>U</kbd>.
 Note that `I` and `U` are uppercase.

+See "Kitty terminal" below if you run Kitty with `tmux` remotely.

 ## Micro

 The `prettier` plugin is installed manually: https://github.com/claromes/micro-prettier